majuss/ecoevolpara/Documentation/vpn.md

 Or you can follow these steps:

-1. [Download openVPN] and install it.
+1. [Download openVPN] (preconfigured version from the HU) and install it.
 2. Open the installed openVPN with right click and choose “with administrator privileges”.
 3. Type in the credentials for your HU-account.